Keighley conveyancing FAQs

 Some conveyancing solicitors in Keighley carry out the conveyancing on a price per hour basis others work on a fixed fee.

-Our panel of solicitors work on a fixed conveyancing fee basis, with no unexpected 'add-ons'.
+Your solicitor will work on a fixed conveyancing fee basis, with no unexpected 'add-ons'.
 Your detailed quote will set out what the legal fees will be when your property transaction completes.

 If, for whatever reason, your property transaction does not go ahead, you have the peace of mind of our No Sale, No Fee guarantee.